-Chen Wang Ting, the founder combined:
+Chen Wang Ting, the founder, combined:

-- Martial art Movement from Ming Dynasty done slowly and smoothly. - Tao Yin which refers to exercises which leads and helps move the chi or energy - Tuna (breathing exercise) - Chinese Medical Theory which teaches that energy flows through the body in circuits and things that help the energy flow are healing and things that don't are destructive.
-Therefore, Tai Chi focuses on keeping the body straight and relaxed so the circulation will be maximized. - Taoist Philosophy Taoist Philosophy encourages balance between Yin and Yang for harmony and unity and this general idea influenced the development of Tai Chi. - Silk Reeling Unitary Movement The whole body moves in a gentle spiraling action beginning at the Dan Tian or Ming Men point.
+- Martial art Movement from Ming Dynasty done slowly and smoothly. - Tao Yin refers to exercises that lead and help move the chi or energy - Tuna (breathing exercise)

+• Chinese Medical Theory - which teaches that energy flows through the body in circuits and things that help the energy flow is healing, and things that don't are destructive.
+Therefore, Tai Chi focuses on keeping the body straight and relaxed so that circulation will be maximized.

+• Taoist Philosophy - Taoist Philosophy encourages a balance between Yin and Yang for harmony and unity, and this general idea influenced the development of Tai Chi.

+• Silk Reeling Unitary Movement - The whole body moves in a gentle spiraling action beginning at the Dan Tian or Ming Men point.